xuxin0105/Sissi-Xu_CCA_Digital-Electronics_2020/README.md

 # Sissi-Xu_CCA_Digital-Electronics_2020
 Digital Electronics HW&amp;Exercise
 # Week 14 (Final Project Part 2)
--This week through online research I learned how to write code in the ardurino to display images on the 8*8 LED Matrix.
+- This week through online research I learned how to write code in the ardurino to display images on the 8*8 LED Matrix.
 After reading some articles, I found a software called "Pixel To Matrix," which allows me to design the image I want on the computer and get the corresponding code that I can input to the Arduino.
 I drew three different expressions: smile😊, neutral😔,and frown😫 on the computer.
 I asked them to be displayed on my matrix in the loop.
 My next step is to connect and control the three expressions through the IR remote.

 #### Schematic:

 #### Breadboard:

 #### Code:
-- Locate in Folder
+- Locate in "FinalProject-Part 2" Folder

 #### HOW IT WORKS: